Destinations Greece The Ionian Islands

 Cab to Corfu Old Town is €20, 20 minutes — easy for a Pomo d'Oro dinner

-The Ikos group's newest Corfu property (opened 2023) on Dassia bay — adults-mostly, all-inclusive ultra-luxury done at the top of the category.
-Multiple restaurants, Michelin-direction dining included in the rate, a Rolls-Royce-equipped concierge fleet.
-The Ikos brand is the all-inclusive Greeks are quietly proud of.
+The Ikos group's newest Corfu property (opened 2023) on Dassia bay: adults-mostly, all-inclusive ultra-luxury run at the top of the category.
+Multiple restaurants, Michelin-direction dining in the rate, a Rolls-Royce-equipped concierge fleet.
+Ikos is the all-inclusive the Greeks are proud of.

 What it's known for